Life productivity: Getting out of a rut

 There is so much healing power and spiritual value in even small amounts of manual labor.
 Idleness breeds self-pity, drama and bitterness, all of which kill the spirit and eventually destroy the body.
 Reject them.
 Keep yourself occupied, even if you don’t “feel” it.
 Your feelings will catch up.

 Avoid drama — Drama will drive you further into a rut and bleed you dry of sanity and precious time.
 The best approach is to shun it like the plague.
-Mind your own business, don’t gossip or engage in petty back and forth, even if it ruffles feathers.
+Mind your own business, don’t gossip, don't respond to every little provocation (no matter how right you might actually be) or engage in petty back and forth, even if it ruffles feathers.

 Do as the prophet Nehemiah did when he encountered gruesome, envy-driven opposition when rebuilding the walls of Jerusalem.
 Five times his enemies tried to distract and discourage him with fear and false accusations but he remained unflinchingly focused.
 “I am carrying on a great project and cannot go down.
 Why should the work stop while I leave it and go down to you?’…” (Nehemiah 6 ).
 In today’s language he might have said, “Ain’t no one got time for that!”